MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

 therefore we decided to use this CSS framework as a starting point for our layout.

-Since our datastore is an elasticsearch instance we had the possibility to retrieve data directly from the browser via JSON requests.
+Since our datastore is an Elasticsearch instance we had the possibility to retrieve data directly from the browser via JSON requests.
 Therefore we decided to create a single page application and eventually chose AngularJS.
 We also delved a little bit into the world of Website frontend development tooling by